Towards gain tuning for numerical KKL observers: Results

-for $\Tparam$ and $\Tinvparam$ respectively.
-We aim to approximate $\Tinv(z, \omegac)$ for each value of $\omegac$, then compare the performance of the obtained observer on measurements corrupted by Gaussian noise of different standard deviations.
-The criterion~\eqref{eq:gain_tuning_criterion} is computed over uniform grid of $n=10,000$ test points $z_j$ per $\omegac$, also obtained with backward-forward sampling.
+We approximate $\Tinv(z, \omegac)$ over the training data as a function of $\omegac$, then compute the criterion~\eqref{eq:gain_tuning_criterion} for each value of $\omegac$ over a uniform grid of $n=10,000$ test points $z_j$, also obtained with backward-forward sampling.
+The empirical criterion is shown in Fig.~\ref{fig:rev_duffing_sensitivity}.